aheld/aws_training/Week2/README.md

 1. Login with your Admin account and create a new bucket for storing data and logs
 2. Decide on a directory structure for BGE data
  - it is not a directory, it is a URL like filepath
+ - Once you have spent time crafting a clean URL namespace watch [The Value of Values](https://www.infoq.com/presentations/Value-Values) and feel bad about our designs.
  - Event based ETL
  - use metadata for 'ETL'?
    - __NEVER COPY or MOVE FILES AGAIN__